 Why you'll LOVE this Red Thai Curry Soup recipe:

-- an impressive plate for dinner parties
+- it makes an impressive main dish for dinner parties

-- super flavorful
+- it's super flavorful

 - ready in under 30 minutes

 - a perfect dish for beginner and experienced cooks alike!

 This is a fast-moving recipe!
 I recommend having your ingredients prepped and ready to go before starting the cooking process.